hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

 ```
 Like the google credentials we use environments variables to avoid uploading our key to the repository.

-## OPTIONAL: Create a secret string using python
+## OPTIONAL: Create a secret string using python:
 In a terminal you can run `python3.6+` and use the `secrets` lib to generate a safe string for your middleware
 ```sh
 $ python3